prokusha/testingBasalt/README.md

 # Installation

-For install the package on the system, you need to run the following command:
+For install the package on the system, you need to run the following commands:

+	chmod +x ./install.sh
-	sudo rmp --install /path/to/branchApp-X.X.X-Linux.rpm
+	sudo ./install.sh

+install.sh simply copies the contents of the build folder to /usr/bin and /usr/lib

+# TODO

+Figure out the RPM build and do it the right way, jesus christ